 It is also important to remember that the number of students abstaining from alcohol is steadily increasing.
 Although British universities have a loud and proud drinking culture, in publicizing your university’s social life teetotal students cannot be forgotten when advertising functions.
 Demonstrating via video your university’s ability to organize events where alcohol isn’t central to the fun and games reaches and welcomes more students, who are already wary of justifying their drinking choices to future friends.

-5. Research Facilities
+5. Marketing Research Facilities With Video Content

 Universities aren’t just about studying and socialising.
 Academic research is the grounding of every academic institution, therefore videos promoting funding, projects, and researchers reinstates the university as a centre passionate about groundbreaking research, not just about being an academic establishment.